Trump Jr posts mocked-up image of his father awarding medal to Rittenhouse

 This is, however, not the first time that members of the conservative party rallied behind Mr Rittenhouse.

-Earlier, Republican representative Matt Gaetz said Mr Rittenhouse “deserves a not guilty verdict,” and that he considered hiring him as a congressional intern.
+Earlier, Republican representative Matt Gaetz said Mr Rittenhouse “deserves a not guilty verdict,” and that he was considering hiring him as a congressional intern.

 Representative Paul Gosar said he would “arm wrestle” his fellow lawmaker Mr Gaetz “to get dibs” on Mr Rittenhouse as an intern.